How to Declutter a Room in a Day

 Throw Pillows – A large basket works great to hold them.

-When you can set up baskets, trays, even bins to hold things you use every day, it allows you to leave your things out for easier access while eliminating that cluttered look.
+When you can set up baskets, trays, and even bins to hold things you use daily, it allows you to leave your items out for easier access while eliminating that cluttered look.

 Clutter Quick Tip #3.
 Do a Quick Clean

-What can take 20-40 minutes in a cluttered room should take a fraction of that once you have the clutter put away and gone.
+What can take 20-40 minutes in a cluttered room should take a fraction of that once the clutter is put away and gone.

-Action Task: Clean your clutter-free room dusting and sweeping for a visual spruce up.
+Action Task: Clean your clutter-free room by dusting and sweeping for a visual spruce up.

 Clutter Quick Tip #4.
 Brighten Up Your Room

-Now that you have tackled the biggest issues in your room take it one step further and let in the light.
+Now that you have tackled the biggest issues in your room, take it one step further and let in the light.
 Open up the curtains and pull up the blinds.
-Check the bulbs in your lights and replace them if needed.
+Check the bulbs in your lamps and replace them if needed.
 Put out a fresh candle or a vase of flowers.
 Just a few quick things that can make a huge difference in a room.